Origins of the Festival

-In 1992, a group of passionate Glen Innes Highlands locals organised the very first Australian Celtic Festival at the Australian Standing Stones at the Centennial Parklands, Glen Innes.
+In 1992, a group of passionate Glen Innes Highlands locals organised the very first Australian Celtic Festival at the Australian Standing Stones at the Centennial Parklands, Glen Innes, NSW.

-The Australian Standing Stones were inaugurated in February 1992, born out of our town’s strong connection with its Celtic heritage of Scottish pastoralists and Cornish and Welsh miners.
-The idea of the Festival originated for the promotion of the Stones.
+The Australian Standing Stones were inaugurated in February 1992, born out of the town’s strong connection with its Celtic heritage of Scottish pastoralists and Cornish and Welsh miners.
+The idea of the festival originated for the promotion of the Stones.

-1993 saw the first Festival held over the first weekend in May and has continued at this date ever since.
-The date chosen was influenced by the region’s spectacular Autumn colours and being historically a period of clear weather.
+1992 saw the first festival held over the first weekend in May and has continued annually at this date ever since.
+The date chosen was influenced by the region’s spectacular autumn colours and being historically a period of clear weather.

 Evolution of the Festival

 The festival proudly celebrated its 30th anniversary in 2022, welcoming the return of a full festival program following a small-scale fringe festival the year prior due to the pandemic.